 An Upgrade In All Aspects

-Although the potentiometer can replicate the movements of the pedals and to some extent the response, the load cell options just allow for far better detail.
+Although a potentiometer can replicate the movements of the pedals and to some extent the response, the load cell options just allow for far more detail.
 They often feel much better and are usually made of higher quality materials too, which adds to the immersion.
 However, it is this increased resolution that makes load cell pedals far superior to potentiometer options.

 The Element Of Customization

-Load cell options also tend to offer a lot of customization too.
+Load cell options also tend to offer a lot of customization.
 This is sometimes achieved via software, but they can also usually be tuned manually on the actual pedals themselves.
-The pedals also often come as individual parts, which means that if you want to keep your existing clutch and accelerator but upgrade the brake pedal, you will usually be able to do it fairly cheap.
+The pedals also often come as individual parts, which means that if you want to keep your existing clutch and accelerator but upgrade the brake pedal, you are often usually be able to do this, such as with the Fanatec CSLs.

 Potentiometer Is Best For Beginners

-So, now that you know the differences between the two types of pedals, which one should you go for?
-As a beginner, you will almost always want to go for a potentiometer-based set of pedals.
+As a beginner, especially if you’re on a budget, you almost always want to go for a potentiometer (or Hall effect based) based set of pedals.
 This is mainly due to their price point, as you will probably not want to spend hundreds of dollars on a set of pedals as soon as you get started, unless you have a big budget.

 Load Cells Are Almost Essential For Advanced Racers